 Because the braiding operation transforms between locally indistinguishable ground states it is protected from local sources of decoherence.
-One speaks of topological protection and calculations performed by braiding are called topological quantum computations [3].
+This inherent protection of quantum states is topological in nature.
+Employing these evolutions for performing fault-tolerant quantum evolutions gave rise to the concept of topological quantum computation [3].
 In principle, a platform of non-Abelian anyons could provide a robust alternative to qubits formed out of conventional two-level systems (such as electron or nuclear spins).
 This opportunity is motivating an intense search to find such exotic quasiparticles and to demonstrate the non-Abelian exchange statistics.

-Charge e/4 quasiparticles in the $\nu=5/2$ quantum Hall effect were the first candidates for non-Abelian anyons [4], followed by vortices in topological superconductors [5,6].
+Charge e/4 quasiparticles in the v = 5/2 quantum Hall effect were the first candidates for non-Abelian anyons [4], followed by vortices in topological superconductors [5,6].
 There is experimental evidence for non-Abelian anyons in the quantum Hall effect [7,8], but most of the recent experimental effort (spearheaded by Microsoft research [9]) has focused on the superconducting platforms [10] - where one can benefit from the macroscopic coherence of the superconducting state.

-While the mathematical description of the braiding operation is the same in both platforms, the way in which braiding can be implemented is altogether different: Quasiparticles in quantum Hall edge channels can move around localized quasiparticles in the bulk to demonstrate non-Abelian statistics via the electrical conductance [11-13].
-In contrast, the Majorana fermions that propagate along the edge of a topological superconductor [5] have conventional fermionic exchange statistics, while the non-Abelian anyons are midgap states ("zero-modes") bound to a defect (a vortex [14,15] or the end-point of a nanowire [16-18]) and are therefore typically immobile.
+While the mathematical description of the braiding operation is the same in both platforms, the way in which braiding can be physically implemented is altogether different: Quasiparticles in quantum Hall edge channels can move around localized quasiparticles in the bulk to demonstrate non-Abelian statistics via the electrical conductance [11-13].
+In contrast, the Majorana fermions that propagate along the edge of a topological superconductor [5] have conventional fermionic exchange statistics, while the non-Abelian anyons are midgap states ("zero-modes") bound to a defect (a vortex [14, 15] or the end-point of a nanowire [16-18]) and are therefore typically immobile.
 For that reason most proposals to demonstrate non-Abelian statistics generate the unitary braiding operation without physically moving the zero-modes in real space [19-23] - although there might be a real-space braiding alternative [24].